spacetelescope/jwst/docs/jwst/cube_build/arguments.rst

 -----------------------

 The offset file is an ASDF formated file :`<https://asdf-standard.readthedocs.io/>`_ stands for "Advanced Scientific Data.
-For each input file in the spec3 assocation used to build the IFU cubes, there is a corresponding  right ascension  and declination offset, given arc seconds.
+For each input file in the spec3 assocation used to build the IFU cubes, the offset files needs to have a corresponding  right ascension  and declination offset given arc seconds.
 Below is an example of how to make an ASDF offset file.
-It is assumed the user has determined the offsets to apply the data in each file.
+It is assumed the user has determined the offsets to apply to the data in each file.
 The offsets are stored in a python dictionary, `offsets`.
 The items of this dictionary are `filenames`, `raoffset` and `decoffset`.
 The  IFU cube building code  expects this dictionary to hold the information for storing the file names and the associated ra and dec offsets.
 The file names should not contain the directory path.

 It is assumed there exists a list of files, ra and dec offsets that are feed to this method.
-The ra and dec offsets provided in arcseconds.
+The ra and dec offsets need to be in arcseconds.
 The cube building code will apply the ra offsets after dividing by  cos(crval2), where crval2 is the declination center of the IFU cube.
 Below `num` is the number of files.